15curturhpssapps/j90-AJAX-pgb-helloworld/README.md

 j-AJAX-pgb-helloworld
 =====================

+This App shows one way to get AJAX working on Phonegap Build

 updated Jan 28, 2014

-This APP shows one way to get AJAX working on Phonegap Build

 Like always I really do not know what I am doing, I just keep trying things until they work.